Multi-Scale McKean-Vlasov SDEs: Moderate Deviation Principle in Different Regimes

-In the case of Regime 1, it is clear that (\ref{e1}) tends to $0$, as $\delta\to 0$, as long as the terms $\partial_y \Phi$ and $g$ are bounded and $h^{2,\delta}$ is $L^2$-bounded.
-Nevertheless, it is quite involved to prove the convergence of (\ref{e1}) in Regime 2 due to the joint perturbations of controlled fast process $Y^{\delta,h^\delta}$ and control function $h^{2,\delta}$.
-To solve this problem, we adopt the functional occupation measure approach and introduce the notion of ``viable pair'' in the McKean-Vlasov structure, which is originally introduced in \cite{de} and then significantly developed in the recent works \cite{gss,hu2}, and is a pair of a trajectory and measure that captures both the limit averaging dynamics of $Z^{\delta,h^\delta}$ and the invariant measure of the controlled fast process $ Y^{\delta,h^\delta}$.
+However, it should be pointed out that the above proof strategy is not applicable to {the case of Regime 2, where the } homogenization and the vanishing noise occur at rates of the same order as shown in \cite{HLLS} (cf. Remark \ref{rem+1} for more details).
+To solve this problem, we adopt the functional occupation measure approach and introduce the notion of ``viable pair'' in the McKean-Vlasov structure, which is originally introduced in \cite{de} and then significantly developed in the recent works \cite{gss,hu2}, and is a pair of a trajectory and measure that captures both the limit averaging dynamics of the {controlled processes \eref{e9}} and the invariant measure of the controlled fast process {$ Y^{\delta,h^\delta}$} in \eref{e9}.
 We remark that it is a correct way to study this problem because the behavior of fast component will not converge pathwisely to anything, but its occupation measure will converge to a limiting measure.
 We will show that the occupation measures $\{\mathbf{P}^{\delta,\Delta}\}_{\delta>0}$ defined by (\ref{occupation}) are tight in a space of probability measures (thus there exists a weakly convergent subsequence), and then, by proving the Laplace principle upper and lower bounds in terms of the variational representation formulas for functionals of a Brownian motion, the corresponding MDP is obtained.
 It should be pointed out that in order to prove the Laplace principle upper bound, we will replace the control by a feedback form and establish the nearly optimal control to achieve the aim, which is quite different from the proof of the Laplace principle lower bounds.